na-na-hi/renget/archive/pashatehink.md

 ***
 Hello, and welcome.
 You can just call me Pasha.
 Yes, the CharacterHUB nickname has a typo in it.
 Yes, it's also in the name of this rentry.
 No, my real name is not Pasha.
 Don't be afraid to email me, I will formally and politely reply to you.
+Everything I post is trolling, shitposting and baiting, all carefully wrapped in at least 6 layers of irony, post-irony and sarcasm.
+Don't believe anything I say, don't think that the opposite of what I say is true.
+I am only sincere with pittie.

 Relevant resources:
 https://www.chub.ai/users/pashatehink